Program Overview

 For seamless access to all the courses, EIMT employs a cutting-edge Learning Management Platform.
 EIMT places great importance on the practical relevance and applicability of each of the curricula.
 The course will cover core topics including Macroeconomics, microeconomics, finance management, econometrics, managerial economics, and foreign language, to mention a few.
 Students will have access to practice-based projects in each course module and will cultivate the skills to apply them to real-world circumstances.

-Modules during your first year
+Modules during your First Year

 This course is designed to expose the students to the basic principles of economics.